‘We are not for sale:' Students say activism could save the Wisconsin Idea from Foxconn

 The plea for shared governance comes less than a year after the UW System reaffirmed its commitment to the shared-government process, amid criticism for the way it had excluded faculty and students from UW System restructuring decisions.

 Campus officials point to the fact that UW-Madison has many partnerships with businesses and industries in a wide range of fields, from agriculture to health to manufacturing.

 “These partnerships exemplify the Wisconsin Idea by allowing the people served by those industries to benefit from better goods and services,” McGlone said.

 The Foxconn partnership is different, the TAA insists.

 A better partnership would be one that adhered to environmental standards, included real investment in the long-term health of the UW System and believed in basic standards of humane working conditions, it said.
-Moreso, those partnerships would be transparent, and brought into existence through open and democratic processes.
+Moreso, those partnerships would be transparent, and initiated in open and democratic processes.

 “The Foxconn agreement fulfills none of these basic standards inherent to a mutually valuable partnership,” Gupta said.
 “The Foxconn deal is not a partnership; it is parasitism.”

 The Foxconn partnership is also structured differently than many other sponsored research arrangements, since the university — and not the researchers themselves — manage intellectual property assignments.